STANDARD JURY INSTRUCTIONS - CIVIL CASES

 Contract and Business cases: In June 2013, the Florida Supreme Court approved a set of standard jury instructions for use in contract and business cases proposed by the Florida Supreme Court Standard Jury Instructions Committee (Contract and Business Cases).
 The Committee on Jury Instructions in Contract and Business Cases can now be found on the Florida Supreme Court’s website.

-Recent amendments to rules: The Committee is working on revisions to comply with these recent rule amendments:
+Recent amendments to Instructions: The Committee recently revised several instructions to comply with these recent rule amendments:

 Florida Rule of Civil Procedure 1.431(i)(3): An amendment effective January 1, 2014, requires a jury instruction on the limitations on communications between jurors and the court or court personnel.
 See In re: Amendments to the Fla.
 R. of Civ.
 P., 38 Fla.
 L. Weekly S836 (Fla.
 Nov.
 14, 2013) (Case No. SC13-74).
 In response to this decision, the Committee revised instruction 201.2 – Introduction of Participants and Their Roles and instruction 202.4 - Juror Questions.

 Products Liability: The decision of the Florida Supreme Court, In re Standard Jury Instructions in Civil Cases Report No. 09-10 (Products Liability), 91 So.2d 3d 785 (Fla.
 2012), preliminarily approved the Committee’s proposal to amend several products liability instructions.
 The Court cautioned, however, that further work by the Committee is required on several other proposals before the Court will authorize the publication and use of these proposed products liability instructions, model forms, and verdict forms.
 The Court will be considering the products liability instructions as a whole before it gives final approval to any of these proposed amendments.